csc301-2023-fall/project-48-yorkregioneducationalservices-T/deliverables/yres_scheduler/yres_scheduler_backend/README.md

 The _Interface Adapters_ layer is where the unpacking of raw inputs (i.e. request body and query parameters) and preparation of response objects is handled.
 [Controllers](./api/controllers/), which also act as presenters, call the corresponding service module function.
 [Routers](./api/routes/) specify the routes, request contracts, and any custom middleware for each API endpoint and are responsible for calling the corresponding controller.
 [Middleware](./api/middleware/), such as the [Error Handler](./api/middleware/errorHandler.js) and [Authentication Handler](./api/middleware/authHandler.js) are inserted like intermediate layers between the routers and controllers.

 ### Package Structure
+The main components and structure of the YRES Scheduler Backend API package is mapped below:

 <details open>
 <summary>API</summary>